exercism/r/exercises/concept/name-badges/.docs/instructions.md

 # => "Rachel Miller - OWNER"
 ```

-## 4. Calculate the total salary of emplyees with no ID
+## 4. Calculate the total salary of employees with no ID

 As a rough metric of how well the IDs are being issued, you want to see the combined salary of employees with no ID.
 A high value means lots are waiting, or the problem is affecting senior people: both are bad.